 Will there be any exhibition(s)?

 After the Photo Marathon, we will be arranging some exhibitions.
-There may be e.g., exhibitions with different partners where we exhibit the top 10 on one or two themes or a larger exhibition of every submitted picture.
+There may be, e.g., exhibitions with different partners where we exhibit the top 10 on one or two themes or a more extensive exhibition of every submitted picture.